The Identify API is only available to Business plan customers.

 Handling User Lookup and Deletion Requests

-It is possible to lookup and delete a visitor's data using their User ID.
-Read more about this in our “How to Use Visitor Lookup” article.
+It is possible to lookup and delete a user's data using their User ID.
+Read more about this in our “How to Use User Lookup” article.
 It is important to note that if you know a user’s User ID and email address, you should look up their information with both.
 This is the only way to make sure that all personal information Hotjar has about this user has been looked up & deleted.

 Disabling User Attributes